 Students study grammar and sentence structure, oral and written language, handwriting, story-mapping/literature, and vocabulary.
-Through these pursuits, they practice and improve analytical thinking skills.
+Through these pursuits, they practice and improve their analytical thinking skills.
+(JE-M Group)

-Again, research-based language programs are utilized, such as Framing Your Thoughts, Story Form, and Handwriting without Tears.
+Research-based language programs are utilized, such as Framing Your Thoughts, Story Form, and Handwriting without Tears.
+(JE-M Group)